DeKUT-DSAIL/arm-dev-summit/bioacoustics/README.md

 <details>
   <summary>Click to expand!</summary>

-1. Raspberry Pi 3 and above and its power supply.
+1. Jetson Nano Developer Kit and its power supply(5V, 3A).
-2. An SD card of at least 8GB.
+2. An SD card of at least 32GB.
 3. Ethernet cable
 4. USB microphone
 5. 3 220/470 ohms resistors